Man dies after being struck by lightning on New Jersey golf course

 He says that it didn't really look like a storm was coming through Wednesday afternoon.

-"It was sunny; thundering and lightning with the sun out," said Jones.
+"It was sunny," he said.
+"Thundering and lightning with the sun out."

 ALSO READ: Father swan spotted caring for cygnets following death of mother swan in Boston